DVM/MSC DUAL DEGREE

 Guidelines for the preparation of a research proposal through to the submission of a thesis, its subsequent examination and eventual binding follow those provided by the School of Graduate Studies (GSP).
 Students must prepare a research proposal and present an outline of the proposed work to their Supervisory Committee.
 The proposal must be prepared and presented prior to commencement of field or laboratory work.
 Students in the DVM/MSc program must complete their MSc thesis and defense prior to leaving Grenada for their Clinical Rotations.

-CORE COURSES: The following 6 credits of Core Courses (800 level) have to be completed by all MSc students irrespective of their major field:
+CORE COURSES: The following 6 credits of Core Courses (800 level) must be completed, with 3 coming from the list below, by all MSc students irrespective of their major field:

 No. of Credits